codethesaurus/codethesaur.us/CODE_OF_CONDUCT_REPORTING.md

 ## Reconsideration

 Any of the parties directly involved or affected can request reconsideration of the committee’s decision.
-To make such a request, contact the Core Team at coreteam@codethesaur.us with your request and motivation and the Core Team will review the case.
+To make such a request, contact the Core Team at conduct@codethesaur.us with your request and motivation and the Core Team will review the case.